 Dampness, rot and infestation

 Repair category 2

-Notes There is evidence of woodworm in the internal joinery and roof timbers.
+Notes There is evidence of woodworm in the understairs cupboard and roof timbers.
+There is dampness in the entrance vestibule and kitchen walls and at windows.
+There are signs of damp penetration at the front chimney head.

 Chimney stacks

 Repair category 2

-Notes There is weathering to the chimney and signs of damp penetration in the roof void.
+Notes There are signs of damp penetration at the chimneys and plant growth.